-Liberated by the limitless possibility he discovered in New York, Kuhad decided to take a leap of faith and pursue music full time upon his return to India.
+Liberated by the limitless possibility he discovered in New York, Kuhad took a leap of faith and began pursuing music full time upon his return to India.
 A pair of early EPs (one in English, one in Hindi) put him on the map, and his full-length debut, ‘In Tokens and Charms,’ was an instant hit.
-The record earned Kuhad an MTV Europe Music Award, Indie Album of the Year honours from iTunes, and the title of Best Pop Artist at the Radio City Freedom Awards, and the album’s opening track, “Oh Love,” captured first place in the prestigious International Songwriting Competition, which had previously helped launch artists like Gotye and Passenger to global audiences.
-Soon, Kuhad was selling out auditorium and amphitheatre dates across India, landing arena support slots with the likes of Alt-J and Mike Posner, and travelling the world for headline and festival performances in the US, Australia, Singapore, Canada, and France.
-Nike selected him to join their #BleedBlue campaign, Converse invited him to record in Rio de Janeiro as part of their Rubber Tracks series, and, when he landed in Austin for the first time, NPR selected Kuhad as an artist to watch among the thousands slated to showcase at SXSW.
-Prateek has recently finished his longest and largest international tour, spanning 30+ dates across 3 continents and 8 countries from October to December’19.
-The tour sold over 40,000 + Tickets Internationally.
+The record earned Kuhad an MTV Europe Music Award, Indie Album of the Year honors from iTunes, and the title of Best Pop Artist at the Radio City Freedom Awards.
+Kuhad’s song “Oh Love,” meanwhile, captured first place in the prestigious International Songwriting Competition, which had previously helped launch artists like Gotye and Passenger to global audiences.
+Soon, Kuhad was selling out auditorium and amphitheater dates across India, landing arena support slots with the likes of Alt-J and Mike Posner, and traveling the world for headline and festival performances in the US, Europe, Asia, and Australia.
+In 2019, he sold nearly 40,000 tickets on his biggest international tour to date, and in 2020, he penned music for multiple Netflix series.